by Amy Medling, founder of PCOS Diva

 - Test-tube studies show quercetin can markedly reduce inflammation in human cells.
 In actual human subjects, quercetin has been shown to inhibit biomarkers of inflammation.

 - Women with rheumatoid arthritis took 500 mg of quercetin for 8 weeks.
-The participants noted reduced early morning stiffness as well as a reduction in general perception of pain.
+The participants noted reduced early morning stiffness as well as a reduction in the general perception of pain.

 - Researchers reviewed the therapeutic and anti-inflammatory properties of quercetin on obesity and type 2 diabetes.